ACI-Rental/backend/README.md

 4. Once you navigate to `localhost:3000`.
 And click on `SurfConext`.
 5. Navigate to `SurfConext test IDP` and login with username: `staff1` and password `staff1`.
 6. You are now logged in.

-# Contributing
-Please refer to the [CONTRIBUTING.md](https://github.com/ACI-Rental/docs/blob/main/CONTRIBUTING.md) in the [docs repository](https://github.com/ACI-Rental/docs) for more information